West of Scotland Football League: Expansion

 On 12 May 2021, the league announced the formation of the Development League, with nine teams becoming initial members.
 The Development League became Division 4 when the WOSFL changed to a linear structure for the 2022–23 season.
 Teams in the Development League will only be promoted if they meet specified ground criteria.

 Since formation, a number of clubs have successfully applied to join the league, or have taken over existing clubs, and currently the league runs at its maximum capacity of 80 clubs in 5 divisions.
 Examples include Harthill Royal joining in 2021–22 (though left the following season), and Threave Rovers joining in 2022–23.
-Annbank United remain in abeyance.
+East Kilbride YM joined in 2025, while five new members were confirmed for the 2026–27 season, including the returning Annbank United.

 Member clubs

 After running with a Premier Division of 20 clubs and three Tier 7 Conferences of 15 or 16 clubs during its transitional 2021–22 season, the WoSFL has since switched to a linear structure with the Premier, First, Second, Third, and Fourth Divisions now each containing 16 teams.
+Due to the expansion of the Lowland League, additional teams were promoted following the 2025-26 season, resulting in the fourth division having only 8 teams for 2026-27.

-Listed below are the 80 clubs in the WoSFL for the 2025–26 season.
+Listed below are the 72 clubs in the WoSFL for the 2026–27 season.
 Three clubs are promoted and relegated between each division.